ThreeSixtyGiving/standard/documentation/individuals/publisher-guidance.md

     <h3 class="box__heading">Filling out the templates</h3>
     <p>The 10 core fields must be filled in so that there is no missing information.</p>
   <p>For all other columns, if information is not available the field should be left blank.
 Do not use dashes (-) zeros (0) or N/A to fill in blank fields as this will make your data harder to use.</p></div>

+### What's next?
+Read our detailed guidance about how to use the Data Preparation Template.